 Fleas and fruit flies need as few as 24 hours to mate and lay their eggs.
 Not to mention, fleas lay about 40 – 50 eggs daily in your pet’s fur.
 Upon having your fluffy friend rest around on the furniture and carpets, the eggs fall from the fur onto the cushions.

 In contrast to fleas, Adult flies lay up to 500 eggs at once in areas with sustenance.
 This makes the riddance of fleas much more rigorous than that of the fruit flies.

 Flea vs Fruit Fly – How To Spot Them?

 Spotting an infestation of any kind often needs a sharp eye.

-- PEAR GROWN IN OUR OWN ORCHARDS: Not only do we make premium gift baskets - we are also farmers!
-Our family orchards were planted three-quarters of a...
+- PEARS GROWN IN OUR CALIFORNIA ORCHARDS: Not only do we make premium gift baskets - we're also farmers!
+Our family orchards were planted three-quarters...

-- FARMSTEAD FRESH CHEESE: Our Farmstead Gourmet Cheddar, is also from a family farm that truly believes happy cows produce better milk and that leads to...
+- FARM FRESH CHEESE: Our natural Cheddar is from a family farm that truly believes happy cows produce better milk and that leads to tastier cheese.
+This...